renierht/Kosmulator/README.md

 			observations = [['JLA'],['OHD'], ['CC', 'OHD', 'Pantheon']]
 		# If you want to test your model against multiple observations.
 If the list contains multiple entries
 		# the MCMC simulation will combine their likelihoods and minimized the combined likelihood.

+## LaTeX Dependencies for Plot Rendering
+Kosmulator uses Matplotlib's LaTeX rendering to generate high-quality formatted plots.
+If you encounter an error such as:
+---RuntimeError: latex was not able to process the following string: ... this typically means that your system is missing some required LaTeX packages (e.g., type1ec.sty).

 ## References
 1) Original version: 	Hough, R.T., Abebe, A. and Ferreira, S.E.S., 2020.
 Viability tests of f (R)-gravity models with Supernovae Type 1A data.
 EPCJ, 80(8), p.787. https://doi.org/10.1140/epjc/s10052-020-8342-7
 2) EMCEE package: 		Foreman-Mackey, D., Hogg, D.W., Lang, D. et al., 2013. emcee: the MCMC hammer.
 PASP, 125(925), p.306. https://doi.org/10.1086/670067